mattuska/hello-world/README.md

 # hello-world
 Learning how to use github

-I am a computer scientist
+I am a computer scientist.
+I like AngularJS.